 the ".sf2" file that MuseScore employs, then you will probably default to using instruments from this file.

 The are many sources for SoundFonts.
-A couple of free ones that have instruments of reasonable quality (for some, if not all, instruments) are:
+A some free ones that have instruments of reasonable quality (for some, if not all, instruments) are:

-Once you start paying for SoundFonts, there is a considerable selction available.
+Once you start paying for SoundFonts, there is a considerable selection available.
 For example:

-I have yet to find a good fiddle instrument that sounds right for folk dancing in any of the SoundFonts that I have tried.
-If anyone can suggest one, I would be very pleased to hear from you (see Links & contacts page).
+I have yet to find a good fiddle (or violin) instrument that sounds right for folk dancing in any of the SoundFonts that I have tried.
+The closest is probably the fiddle in Christian Collins GeneralUser Soundfont bank.
+If anyone can suggest a better one, I would be very pleased to hear from you (see Links & contacts page).

 A useful utility is a program that allows selection of instruments from several SoundFont files to be copied into a new (personal) SoundFont file, so you can gather together a set of instruments and/or compare using different versions of instruments.
 Provided such a file is properly structured MuseScore will be able to use it.
 An example of such software is